Once a Month on Sunday Nights, 5:00-7:30 p.m. for grades 5-12 in our couch room!

-All of our students enjoy hanging out Sunday nights for MYM.
-We hang out and enjoy fellowship from 5 to 5:30, eat a delicious dinner provided by a volunteer parent from 5:30 to 6, and have a large group game followed by a devotion led by Elizabeth or Matt from 6 to 7.
+All of our students enjoy fellowship and learning God’s Word during MYM.
+This year we will be having theme nights once a month and we have extended our time for MYM, which will be lots of fun for students!
+We will have time to hang out and enjoy fellowship from 5 to 5:30, eat a delicious dinner provided by a volunteer parent from 5:30 to 6, and have a large group game followed by a devotion based on a movie clip led by Elizabeth or Matt from 6:30 to 7:30.

 Wednesday Nights: 7:00-8:30 p.m. for grades 9-12

 MESH is a Bible study led by Elizabeth Ledford.
 We spend the first half of our time together hanging out, catching up, eating snacks, and laughing really loudly.
 The second half is spent studying a book of the Bible.
 We meet in the comfiest room at Messiah – the couch room!

 Please note that high schoolers are meeting at Starbucks this week for MESH.

 Wednesday Nights, 6:45 to 7:45 p.m. for grades 5-8: Room E247N